riceissa/issarice.com/wiki/digital-preservation.md

 ![](archive-buttons.png)

-From left to right, these are [Pinboard](https://pinboard.in/), Zotero, and Archive.org.
+From left to right, these are [Pinboard](https://pinboard.in/), Zotero, archive.is, and Archive.org.
+The Archive.org button is a bookmarklet with the
-The Archive.org button is a bookmarklet with the code:
+code:

 ```
 javascript:void(window.open('https://web.archive.org/save/'+location.href))